whatcomtrans/PoshIssues/rfc.md

 Don't let the words "issue" or "fix" limit how this module can be used.

 For example one of the first uses of this module was to keep Active Directory up to date with a HR system.
 So the check compares all employee AD User object titles with those that are set in the HR database.
 Fixes with a "Set-ADUser -Identity [distinguishedName] -Title [new title]" are generated for each descrepency.
 These fixes are either executed imediately ("Ready") or await review ("Pending").
 In either case IT is notified through email.

-# Common Cmdlet Parameters

-## Database Parameters
-All cmdlets except New-IssueFix take the datatbase parameters.
-Use either Database or DatabasePath.
-However the database parameters are not required.
-If not provided, the cmdlets will not save the created/modified objects.

-### Database
-Takes a database object, preventing it feom having to be imported and saved each time.
-Most cmdlets return the results but when combined with -PassThru switch parameter, the cmdlet will return the datatbasr object instead.
-Database may be piped in.

-### PassThru
-Used to return the database object rather then the resulting objects.

-### DatabasePath
-The full path and filename of the database file.
-When this is used the cmdlet will use the import and export cmdlets to load and save the database to this file.

-### ReadOnly
-The ReadOnly switch will not modify the database object.
-It will not save back to the database path or create a lock file on import.